 Most people do not understand the full impact that a brain injury can have on their life.
 As a result, they don’t exercise their legal rights; or, they accept minimal settlements from the insurance companies, while not realizing that their total losses will be far greater than the amount that they have recovered.
 Don’t make this mistake.
 Contact Neale & Fhima today so that we can pursue full financial compensation for your TBI-related losses.

-If you would like to speak with an attorney about enforcing your legal rights, we invite you to contact us for a free, no-obligation consultation.
-To find out if you have a claim and learn how much you may be entitled to recover for your losses, call (888) 407-2955 or contact our attorneys online today.
+If you would like to speak with an Orange County brain injury attorney about enforcing your legal rights, we invite you to contact us for a free, no-obligation consultation.
+At Neale & Fhima, we fight hard to get the maximum payout possible for every client.
+To find out if you have a claim and learn how much you may be entitled to recover for your losses, call 888-407-2955 or contact our attorneys online today.